Apprentices gain a nationally-recognized credential upon completion of training.

 About the Program

-An employer is allowed up to a $1000 income tax credit for each qualifying apprentice (Increasing to $1250 in 2020.)
+An employer is allowed a $1250 income tax credit for each qualifying apprentice

-An employer can claim a tax credit for up to five (5) apprentices annually, not to exceed $5,000 (Increasing to 10 apprentices in 2020.)
+An employer can claim a tax credit for up to ten (10) apprentices annually, not to exceed $12,500

 The credit can be applied against any income tax or financial institution excise tax imposed under Chapters 16 or 18 of Title 40.